mtrinh11/plant_care_social/README.md

 -resources page
 -add pagination for search results, use the next link -clean up waether display
--add settings page -> add services and the backend stuff -add species page for review
+-add species page for review
 -do a profile pic option
--make the save changes on account settings actually update